-(b) Service of all papers required.
-Copies of all papers filed with the appellate court shall, at or before the time of filing, be served on all other parties to the appeal or review.
-Service on a party represented by counsel shall be made on counsel of record, or, if the party is not represented by counsel, upon the party at the last known address or email address provided to the appellate court.
-Any document required by these rules to be served on a party shall be filed with the court and accompanied by proof of service.
+(c) Service of all documents required.
+All documents filed with the appellate court must, at or before the time of filing, be served on all other parties to the appeal or review.
+Service on a party represented by counsel must be made on counsel of record, or, if the party is not represented by counsel, on the party at the last known address or email address provided to the appellate court.
+Any document required by these rules to be served on a party must be filed with the court and accompanied by proof of service.

-(c) Manner of service.
-Service may be personal or by mail.
+(d) Manner of service.
+Service may be personal, by mail, or by email.
 Personal service includes delivery of the copy to a clerk or other responsible person at the office of counsel.
-Service by mail is complete on mailing.
+Service by mail or email is complete on mailing or emailing.

-(d) Proof of service.
-Papers presented for filing shall contain an acknowledgment of service by the person served or a certificate of service in the form of a statement of the date and manner of service, the names of the persons served, and the addresses at which they were served.
-The certificate of service may appear on or be affixed to the papers filed.
-If counsel of record is served, the certificate of service shall designate the name of the party represented by that counsel.
+(e) Proof of service.
+Documents presented for filing must contain an acknowledgment of service by the person served or a certificate of service in the form of a statement of the date and manner of service, the names of the persons served, and the addresses at which they were served.
+The certificate of service may appear on or be affixed to the documents filed.
+If counsel of record is served, the certificate of service must designate the name of the party represented by that counsel.

-(e) Signature.
-All papers filed in the appellate court shall be signed by counsel of record or by a party who is not represented by counsel.
+(f) Signature.
+All documents filed in the appellate court must be signed by counsel of record or by a party who is not represented by counsel.
 For documents filed by email, the documents may be electronically signed as follows: /s/ name of unrepresented party or name of counsel of record.

-(f) Filing by inmate.
-Papers filed by an inmate confined in an institution are timely filed if they are deposited in the institution’s internal mail system on or before the last day for filing.
-Timely filing may be shown by a notarized statement or written declaration setting forth the date of deposit and stating that first-class postage has been, or is being, prepaid, or that the inmate has complied with any applicable requirements for legal mail set by the institution.
+(2) Documents filed by an inmate are timely filed if they are deposited in the institution’s internal mail system on or before the due date.
+Timely filing may be shown by a contemporaneously filed notarized statement or written declaration setting forth the date of deposit and stating that first-class postage has been, or is being, prepaid, or that the inmate has complied with any applicable requirements for legal mail set by the institution.
 Response time will be calculated from the date the documents are received by the court.

-Records are classified as public, private, controlled, protected, safeguarded, sealed, juvenile court legal, or juvenile court social by Code of Judicial Administration Rule 4-202.02.
-The right of public access might also be restricted by Title 63G, Chapter 2, Government Records Access and Management Act, by other statutes, rules, or case law, or by court order.
-If a filing contains information or records that are not public, Rule 21(g) requires the filer to file an unredacted version for the court and a version for the public that does not contain the confidential information.
+Court records are public unless otherwise classified as private, controlled, protected, safeguarded, sealed, juvenile court legal, or juvenile court social by the Utah Code of Judicial Administration.
+The right of public access may be restricted by statute (including the Government Records Access and Management Act), rule, case law, or court order.
+If a filing contains information or records that are not public, the filer must file an unredacted version for the court and a version for the public that does not contain the nonpublic information.